somasis/musl-wiki/porting/aarch64.md

 architecture.
 AArch64 is the 64bit architecture first released as part of the armv8 design.

-The porting effort has been started by 2 parties, but left unfinished (completion status probably less than 30%).
-If someone is interested to continue or restart the effort, please leave a message on the musl mailing list or join the #musl IRC channel.
-At this point it is probably best to restart, since there have been changes in master's bits headers which would require several changes to the existing unfinished ports.

 # Reference documents

 ## Procedure Call Standards